jonashoyer/LuxRewrite/README.md

 A rewriting binary program

-Can rewrite Unity 2019 Personal executable to have dark mode, and can rewrite back to ligt mode (don't know why).
+Can rewrite Unity 2019 Personal executable to have dark mode, and can rewrite back to light mode (don't know why).